L00ka5z78/MegaAdsFront/README.md

 Here is a project of app where you can add advertisements and display them on the map.
 Basic features implemented.
 Like map, adding ads, displaying one add.

-# This is project in progress.
+## This is project in progress.
 ### I will upgrade it soon.
-Will write rest CRUD operations add probably login -register - logout feature with JWT auth.
+I will write rest CRUD operations add probably login -register - logout feature with JWT auth.

 It was built during MegaK bootcamp, when I learnt Typescript and advanced Node features..
 So it is not my own work.
 In general, in this state I added just few links to make moving in the app smoother.
  I will upgrade it, when I will find time, because I think, this project will be awesome after adding some functionalities.
-But it is, as it is.
+But now it is, as it is.

 ### Tech stack:
 ExpressJs, Typescript, MySql database React, testing with JEST.